VujevicStipe/Volunteers/README.md

 - **Website**: The website is hosted on Netlify at [https://reliable-capybara-596906.netlify.app/](https://reliable-capybara-596906.netlify.app/).
 - **JSON Server**: The JSON Server is hosted on Render at [https://volunteers-jsonserver.onrender.com/](https://volunteers-jsonserver.onrender.com/).

+## Note
+- If content is not loaded, please wait 10 seconds as the JSON server is hosted on Render and may have delays in responding.

 ## Technologies Used

 - **React**